Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 Data Files
 ----------

-Simulation data is stored in disk as sequences of OpenEXR image maps, one for each of displacement, normal and foam (if enabled to be generated).
+Simulation data is stored in disk as sequences of ``OpenEXR`` image maps, one for each of displacement, normal and foam (if enabled to be generated).
 Upon loading the data from these baked files, when a frame of the bake sequence is read from disk, it is cached in memory.
 This means that accessing loaded frames subsequent times is fast, not incurring the overhead of disk access.

-Since these baked files are plain OpenEXRs, they can also be opened and rendered in any other application or renderer that supports them.
+Since these baked files are plain ``OpenEXR``\ s, they can also be opened and rendered in any other application or renderer that supports them.